 Письма об отказах (виза в Великобританию)

-I have refused your application for a visit visa because I am not satisfied that you meet the requirements of paragraph(s) V4.2 because:
+I have refused your application for a visit visa because I am not satisfied that you meet the requirements of paragraph V4.2 of Appendix V: Immigration Rules for Visitors because:

 I have therefore refused your application because I am not satisfied, on the balance of probabilities, that you meet all of the requirements of the relevant Paragraph of the United Kingdom Immigration Rules.